Mamadou208/mw-react/README.md

   The server can then be started by running: npm start.

+2. Syntax & Highlighting

-2. How to use:
+3. How to use:
   ...

-3. Tutorials used:
+4. Tutorials used:
   React
     https://facebook.github.io/react/tutorial/tutorial.html
   Redux